mtanzim/recipe-app-v2/README.md

   - [ ] Improvements to async code with async/await functions in conjunction with promises
   - [ ] General code cleanup following best practices
   - [ ] Solidify understanding of Mongo/Mongoose
+  - [ ] Mocking relations with Mongoose Populate
   - [ ] Usage of MySQL database in conjunction with Mongo
   - [ ] Integration of Redis for sessions storage
   - [ ] Authentication with JWT